-Face the Music is Kaufman Music Center’s contemporary music education program for teens and the country’s only youth program dedicated to studying and performing post-genre music by living composers.
+Face the Music is Kaufman Music Center’s contemporary music education program for teens and the country’s only youth program dedicated to studying and performing music by living composers.
 Auditions will be considered on a rolling basis and are still encouraged for teens looking to join the 2022-23 Season.
 Interested musicians ages 12 -18 may apply here.
 Ensembles meet in person on Saturdays.
 Please see full program, timeline, tuition and audition information in the 2022-23 Program Brochure.

-Praised for “stunning performances” by the New York Times, Face the Music features a collection of ensembles including a chamber orchestra, a jazz big-band, an improvisation collective, string quartets and mixed chamber-ensembles, all dedicated to studying and performing experimental, new-classical, new-jazz & avant-garde music written exclusively by living composers.
+Praised for “stunning performances” by the New York Times, Face the Music features a collection of ensembles including a chamber orchestra, a jazz big-band, an improvisation collective and small ensembles, all dedicated to studying and performing experimental, new-classical, new-jazz & avant-garde music written exclusively by living composers.

 Face the Music members have unparalleled performance opportunities at venues across NYC and receive mentorship and support from its unparalleled network of professional contemporary musicians and organizations.
 Rehearsals are on Fridays and Saturdays at Kaufman Music Center.

 Is Face the Music online or in-person right now?

 What kind of music does Face the Music play?